Lower back pain is one of the most common health problems nowadays. Nearly 80% of adults face it at some point in their lives.

 Yoga Can Help

-If your back pain lasts for more than three months, yoga might be helpful.
-Studies show that people who do yoga for 12 weeks have less back pain than people who don’t.
-Yoga can help you stay flexible and strong.
-But it’s important to learn yoga from a trained teacher so you don’t hurt yourself.
+If your back pain lasts more than three months, yoga could be a good choice.
+Research shows people who do yoga for 12 weeks feel less pain than those who don’t.
+Yoga builds strength and flexibility, but you should learn it from a trained teacher.

 What About Chiropractic and Massage?